LSRathore/vic-auto/README.md

 		Change cell_h and cell _w that are cell height and cell width accordingly.
 These variables are in degree so use (0.01, 0.05 instead of 1km, 5km ...)

-5. All gis raster files should has cordinate system: GCS WGS 1984, if not then project files.
+5. All gis raster files should have cordinate system: GCS WGS 1984, if not then project files.

 6. Prepare the soil raster according to soil_class and type in soil_appendix_3layer.xlsx file.